-Alongside a focus on our scholar's academic, emotional and social well-being, we also wanted to create a goal that focused on our staff.
-We will continue to develop our teachers and site leaders through the Aspire Student Learning Framework and the Transformational Leader Framework.
+We know that having a team of diverse, effective and thriving professionals is crucial to changing outcomes for scholars outside the sphere of success.
+In order to recruit and maintain a diverse team, we must attend to their social emotional wellbeing and sustainability, while building and maintaining anti-racist practices.
+We will do so through professional development, affinity spaces, and auditing our practices across the school.
+To develop our team, we will ground ourselves in various frameworks including; the Aspire Student Learning Framework, Transformational Leader Framework and Anti-Racist Leadership Framework.
 While it is necessary and more important than ever to focus on the social emotional learning of our scholars, it is also pivotal that we support the social emotional needs of our staff in order for them to show up and be their best selves every day for our scholars.